-This position oversees the operations of the Last Chance Splash Waterpark and Pool including making sure equipment, uniforms, cleaning and concessions supplies are ordered; ensures water chemicals are checked and water clarity is managed; coordinates with Parks Maintenance staff for repairs and daily operations; ensures daily operating procedures are followed; supervises the collection, recording and deposits of fees and bills; and prepares an end of season report that includes monthly attendance, revenues, program assessment, needed equipment, costs, and recommendations for next season.
+This position oversees the operations of the Last Chance Splash Water Park and Pool by supervising seasonal assistant aquatics managers and staff.
+This position oversees that adequate staff is hired and trained; ensures that prior to season start-up, equipment, uniforms, cleaning and concessions supplies are ordered; ensures water chemicals are checked and water clarity is managed; coordinates with Parks Maintenance staff for repairs and daily operations; ensures daily operating procedures are followed; supervises the collection, recording and deposits of fees and bills; and prepares an end of season report that includes monthly attendance, revenues, program assessment, needed equipment, costs, and recommendations for next season.

 This position oversees the management of recreation user groups (schools, softball association, youth organizations, etc.) which includes annual scheduling, monitoring, processing payments, and creating an annual use report.
 The incumbent monitors the day-to-day operations of recreation programs and events, making site visits, handling and resolving complaints and ensuring that programs have required materials and supplies.
 The position will also foster and develop new recreation program partnerships with community groups, county, state and federal agencies and private industry as well as research and prepare grant applications for recreation program support, including monitoring grant and funds.

-This position requires a Bachelor's degree in recreation, leisure services, physical education or related field; a minimum of two years/seasons as a lifeguard and/or pool maintenance person including working with children in a recreational or educational setting; and experience with public contact and community organization.
+This position requires a Bachelor’s degree in recreation, leisure services, public health, physical education or related field; a minimum of one season as a lifeguard and/or pool maintenance position; experience working in a recreational or educational setting.
+Requires experience in hiring, training and supervising staff.
+Requires experience working with the public and community organizations.
 Other relevant combinations of education and work experience may be evaluated on an individual basis.

-About City of Helena Department of Parks and Recreation
+About City of Helena Parks and Recreation Department

 You can hike right in town on Mount Helena, a 620 acre park that looks down on the city from its 5,468 foot peak.
 A number of well-marked trails provide options for hiking to the peak, circling the mountain, or walking out into Helena National Forest.
 Take your choice of more than 700 miles of trails in the National Forest.
 There are five local access points to the Continental Divide Scenic Trail which passes within 13 miles of Helena.